Microsoft's Default Font Is at the Center Of a Government Corruption Case

 Just ask Dan Rather how that sort of thing plays out.

-Worst Font Ever (Score:4, Interesting)
+Worst Font Ever (Score:3, Interesting)

 I despise Calibri.
 About half the emails I receive at work use it, and it's absolutely horrible for reading.
 Even comic sans would be better.